javascript-tutorial/en.javascript.info/5-network/12-server-sent-events/article.md

 The `retry:` may come both together with some data, or as a standalone message.

-The browser should wait that much before reconnect.
-If the network connection is lost, the browser may wait till it's restored, and then retry.
+The browser should wait that many milliseconds before reconnect.
+Or longer, e.g. if the browser knows (from OS) that there's no network connection at the moment, it may wait until the connection appears, and then retry.

 - If the server wants the browser to stop reconnecting, it should respond with HTTP status 204.
 - If the browser wants to close the connection, it should call `eventSource.close()`: